Qizbech Tughuzhuqo: Name

-The name Kizbech is a shortened form of Kizilbech and is recorded as Guz Bek, Ghezil Bek and Kazbek in various sources.
-He is referred to as Kizil Bey in Ottoman documents.
+The name Qizbech is standard Circassian.
+In his own Shapsug dialect, it is Qizbek (Къызбэкь), which is a shortened form of Qizilbek and is recorded as Guz Bek, Ghezil Bek and Kazbek in various sources.
+He is referred to as Kızıl Bey in Ottoman documents.

-Kizbech's original surname was Sheretluqo, while Tughuzhuqo means "son of Tughuzh".
+Qizbech's original surname was Sheretluqo, while Tughuzhuqo means "son of Tughuzh".
 The word "Tughuzh" is a Circassian name and also means "wolf" in the Circassian language.
 Among the Circassians, both surnames and nicknames usually ended with the suffix "-qo", equivalent to the English "-son" suffix.

 Early life

-Not much is recorded about Kizbech's early life, as Circassians did not write down their history, and all knowledge comes from Russian sources.
+Not much is recorded about Qizbech's early life, as Circassians did not write down their history, and all knowledge comes from Russian sources.
 Tughuzhuqo was born in 1777 in the village of Beannash (Нашъхьэ), to the Shapsug noble house of Sheretluqo.
-He was the son of Yelmisheku's son Sheretluqo Tughuzh, (Note: (Елмыщекъу ыкъо ШэрэлIыкъо Тыгъужъ)) one of the most prominent figures among the Shapsugs.
+He was the son of Yelmishequ's son Sheretluqo Tughuzh, (Note: In the 18th century, as the Zhaney tribe became weaker, its members joined the Shapsugh and Natukhai tribes.
+These tribes did not have princes, so some Zhaney princes kept their high status by becoming noblemen instead.) one of the most prominent figures among the Shapsugs.
+Songs dedicated to him begin with establishing his lineage:

 A theory suggests that the Sheretluqo family comes from Bekkan/Bechkan, which was a branch of Zhaney princes.
 (Note: In the 18th century, as the Zhaney tribe became weaker, its members joined the Shapsugh and Natukhai tribes.
 These tribes did not have princes, so some Zhaney princes kept their high status by becoming noblemen instead.)
 He was born into a family of seven children.
-During Kizbech's youth, Jembulat Boletoqo was more influential.
+Qizbech was 192–193 cm tall.
+Historical accounts describe Qizbech as a man of enormous physical stature with a loud voice and audacious, rough mannerisms.